ebrs-alpha/prototype-build/README.md

 ## Download and view html

-1. This is a static html build utilising the GDS toolkit.
+1. This is a static html build utilising the GDS toolkit
-2. To view on download, go to the dist folder and start.html.
+2. To view on download, go to the folder called dist >  start.html
-3. The dist folder contains all the html and associated assets.
+3. The dist folder contains all the html and associated assets